BA (Hons) in Applied Youth Work — NSETS Endorsed

 Understanding the Industry

 Youth Work is a rewarding profession, where practitioners work closely with young people between 10 – 25 years, in professional youth work settings.
 Youth workers enhance the personal and social development of young people.
-Youth Work as a sector, now requires a highly developed skillset, ranging from competent knowledge of policy, law, justice, equality, and how society works to digital competency; in the direct work with young people.
+Youth Work as a sector, now requires a highly developed skillset, ranging from competent knowledge of policy, law, justice, and equality, to digital competency; in direct work with young people.

 Career Opportunities